autumnai/deep-learning-benchmarks/README.md

 introduced through PRs, its process is described in [Submitting Benchmark Date][submitting-benchmark-data].

-One advantage of structured, raw benchmark data is, that it can be easily queried, visualized and compared.
-[Autumn's Benchmark page][autumn-benchmark-page], provides an open interface for querying and visualizing the Deep Learning Benchmark data.

 [convnet-benchmarks]: https://github.com/soumith/convnet-benchmarks
 [deepframeworks]: https://github.com/zer0n/deepframeworks
 [submitting-benchmark-data]: #submitting-benchmark-data

+## View Data

+One advantage of structured, raw benchmark data is, that it can be easily queried, visualized and compared.
+[Autumn's Benchmark page][autumn-benchmark-page], provides an open interface for querying, visualizing and later sharing the Deep Learning Benchmark data.

 [autumn-benchmark-page]: http://autumnai.com

-## Data
+## Raw Data

 The repository contains this [README](README.md) and [benchmark.toml](benchmark.toml), where all the benchmark data is stored.